 Outputs from Research

 A research output is the product of research.
 It can take many different forms or types.
-See below for a glossary of output types.
+See here for a full glossary of output types.

 The tables below sets out the generic criteria for assessing outputs and the definitions of the starred levels, as used during the REF2021 exercise.